akihirao/At_Reseq/README.md

 * INDELs for flitering out: QualByDepth < 2.0, FisherStrand > 200.0, RMSMappingQuality < 20.0, StrandOddsRatio > 10.0, and ExcessHet > 13.0

-The mutation identification in Pipe11
+The mutation identification in Pipe 11

 * --mendelian-violation-qual-threshold: 30
 This setting in gatk SelectVariants will select only variants that correspond to a mendelian violation as determined on the basis of family structure as <i>P</i> < 0.01.